Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA: Finite codimensional affine Schubert varieties

+In the right side sequence, the Hom's are the $k$-spaces of graded module homomorphisms over the graded $k$-algebras $H(X_{<x})$, $H(X_{\leqslant x})$, $H(X_{x})$ respectively, which are computed in the category of non-graded modules.
+The horizontal maps are given by taking hyper-cohomology.

 We'll prove that the middle map is invertible by induction on $x$.
-The short exact sequence on the left is exact by \eqref{parity}, see e.g., \cite[lem.~ 5.3]{FW}.
-For the same reason the lower map is invertible.
-The complexes $i^*\calF_1$ and $i^!\calF_2$ on $X_{<x}$ satisfy again \eqref{parity} for any stratum $X_y\subset X_{<x}$.
+This proves part $(d)$.
+The short exact sequence associated with the left side is exact by \eqref{parity}, see e.g., \cite[lem.~ 5.3]{FW} and the references there.
+The lower map is obviously invertible, because $j^*\calF_s$ are constant sheaves on $X_x$ for each $s=1,2$.
+The complexes $i^*\calF_s$ and $i^!\calF_s$ on $X_{<x}$ satisfy again \eqref{parity} for any stratum $X_y\subset X_{<x}$.
 Thus, by induction, we may assume that the upper map is invertible.
 Then, to prove that the middle map is invertible it is enough to check that $a$ is injective and that $\Im(a)=\Ker(b)$.
-Now, by \eqref{parity} we have exact sequences